 Hooman Ramezani

 I have completed my BASc in Systems Design Engineering at the University of Waterloo.
-I have completed six internships primarily focused on building custom deep learning pipelines for clients.
+I have completed six internships at companies such as AMD, DarwinAI (acquired by Apple) primarily focused on building custom deep learning pipelines for clients.

 Research and Projects

-I am interested in deep learning, computer vision and NLP.
+I am interested in Health AI, Machine Learning, Computer Vision.
 My research expierience spans previous work with the UW VIP Lab, various internships, and my Masters at UofT.

 Enhancing DL Interpretability: IBA for Transformer Attribution